-NOTICE OF INTENT (NOI) Carriage and/or Interstitial Water from Dredging Operations WPDES Permit No. WI-0046558-06-0 Rev. 09/2018
+Notice of Intent (NOI) Contaminated Groundwater from Remedial Action Operations WPDES Permit No. WI-0046566-07-0

+A. What is the name(s) of the surface water your discharge enters?
+Proceed to question 4B.
 B. What is the Water Body Identification Code (WBIC) of the surface water your discharge enters?
 Proceed to question 4C.
-Note: The WBIC for a specific surface water can be found at: http://dnr.wi.gov/water/waterSearch.aspx.
+Note: The WBIC for a specific surface water can be found at: http://dnr.wi.gov/water/waterSearch.aspx .
 C. Is the discharge directly to a surface water classified as an outstanding or exceptional resource waters as defined in ch.
 NR 102, Wis.
 Adm.
 Code.?
 Yes.
 Your discharge is not eligible for this General Permit.
 Skip the rest of the NOI and complete the certification on last page.
-Contact the Department to obtain application for an individual WPDES discharge permit.
-No. Proceed to guestion 4D.
-D. If the discharge is from contaminated sediment, is the discharge directly to a surface water classified as a public water supply (i.e. Lake Superior, Lake Michigan and Lake Winnebago) in ch.
+Contact the Department to obtain application for an individual WPDES discharge permit. ☐ No. Proceed to question 4D.
+D. Is the discharge directly to a surface water classified as a public water supply (i.e. Lake Superior, Lake Michigan and Lake Winnebago) in ch.
 NR 104, Wis.
 Adm.
 Code?
 Yes.
 Your discharge is not eligible for this General Permit.
 Skip the rest of the NOI and complete the certification on last page.
-Contact the Department to obtain application for an individual WPDES discharge permit.
-No. Proceed to question 5.
-N/A. The discharge is from uncontaminated sediment.
-Proceed to question 5.
+Contact the Department to obtain application for an individual WPDES discharge permit. ☐ No. Proceed to question 5.
 5. Does the discharge contain water treatment additives (i.e. biocides such as microbicides, fungicides, molluscicdes, chlorine, etc.) or water quality conditioners (i.e. scale and corrosion inhibitors, pH adjustment chemicals, oxygen scavengers, conditioning agents, water softening compounds, etc.) that may enter surface water or groundwater without receiving wastewater treatment or that are used in a treatment process but are not expected to be removed by wastewater treatment?
 Yes.
-For each additive used, please fill out and attach an Additive Review Worksheet (Form 3400-213).
+For each additive used, please fill out and attach an Additive Review Worksheet.
 Additive Review Worksheets must be completed to receive coverage under this general permit.
 The Additive Review Worksheet is not required for additives with active ingredients consisting of chlorine, hypochlorite, sulfuric acid, hydrochloric acid or sodium hydroxide.
 Also, chemicals used in an industrial process generating wastewater that eventually receives treatment or chemicals added as part of wastewater treatment process (such as ferric chloride, alum or pickle liquor) are not considered water treatment additives and need not require an additive review.
 Proceed to question 6.
 No. Proceed to question 6.
 6. Will chlorine-based compounds be used to control the growth of micro-organisms in the treatment system or used to decontaminate the treatment system after completion of the remediation project?
 Yes.
-Proceed to question 6A.
-No. Proceed to question 7.
-N/A. Proceed to question 7.
+Proceed to question 6A. ☐ No. Proceed to question 7.
 A. Will chemicals be used to dechlorinate the wastewater prior to discharge to surface water?
 Yes.
 The wastewater will be dechlorinated with chemicals.
-Proceed to question 7.
-No. The wastewater will not be dechlorinated with chemicals.
+Proceed to question 7. ☐ No. The wastewater will not be dechlorinated with chemicals.
 Proceed to question 7.